jasontoups-dfinity/react-playground/memory-bank/activeContext.md

   - Modify existing page components to work within the new layout structure

 This feature will make it easier to develop and test responsive designs within the React Playground.

+## Implemented Feature: Developer Wrapper

+We've implemented a comprehensive Developer Wrapper component that provides a suite of developer tools to help with development and debugging.

+### Feature Overview

+1. **Developer Wrapper Component**

+   - Create a wrapper component that combines the existing Header and LayoutWrapper functionality
+   - Add developer tool panels that can be toggled on/off
+   - Make the component configurable through props

+2. **Developer Context**

+   - Create a context to manage the state of developer tools
+   - Control which panels are active and their positions
+   - Enable/disable the entire developer tools suite based on environment variables
+   - Register and track global state stores

+3. **Developer Tools**
+   - State Inspector: View component state in real-time
+   - Store Inspector: Monitor global state stores (Redux, Zustand, etc.)
+   - Performance Monitor: Track component render times and re-renders
+   - Network Monitor: Monitor API requests and responses

+### Implementation Details

+- **Component Structure**:

+  - DeveloperWrapper: Main wrapper component
+  - DeveloperHeader: Enhanced header with tool toggles
+  - DeveloperPanel: Collapsible panel for tool display
+  - Tool Components: StateInspector, StoreInspector, PerformanceMonitor, NetworkMonitor

+- **Environment Control**:

+  - USE_DEVELOPER_TOOLS environment variable to enable/disable
+  - Default to enabled in development mode
+  - Can be toggled via environment variables

+- **Panel Positioning**:

+  - Support for right, left, and bottom panel positions
+  - Smooth transitions between states
+  - Responsive design that works at all screen sizes
+  - Resizable panels with draggable handles for customizing panel size
+  - Enhanced visual indicators with multiple lines for better usability
+  - Larger grab areas for easier resizing

+- **Integration**:
+  - Updated App component to use the DeveloperProvider and DeveloperWrapper
+  - Created comprehensive documentation for usage and customization
+  - Designed for easy adoption in other projects

+This feature provides a powerful set of tools for developers to debug and monitor their React applications, making development faster and more efficient.

 This active context will be updated regularly as the project evolves.